GateHubNet/deployer/README.md

 # Env variables

- - LOCK_ENDPOINT: etcd endpoint for global lock, the same across instances of `deployer`s
  - EXIT_ON_ERROR: set to exit on apply error, otherwise it will retry until success

 For examples look into docker-compose.yaml